 Limited-entry permits may only be used on the specific unit they are issued for during the limited-entry season.
-After the limitedentry season ends, a limited-entry permit may be used on any unit open to cougar hunting, as long as the hunter hasn't already harvested.
+After the limited-entry season ends, a limited-entry permit may be used on any unit open to cougar hunting, as long as the hunter hasn't already harvested.
+Remember to follow all unit closure and reporting requirements.